functionless/functionless/README.md

 `functionless` makes configuring services like AWS Appsync as easy as writing TypeScript functions.

-There are two aspects to Functionless:
+There are two aspects your need to learn before using Functionless in your CDK application:

-1. Type-Safe wrappers of CDK L2 Constructs, such as Function and Table.
+1. Appsync Integration interfaces for `Function` and `Table`.
-2. An AppsyncFunction which represents the Appsync Resolver Pipeline with TypeScript syntax.
+2. `AppsyncFunction` construct for creating Appsync Resolvers with TypeScript syntax.

-### Type-Safe Wrappers - Function and Table
+### Appsync Integration interfaces for `Function` and `Table`

-You must wrap your CDK L2 Constructs in the corresponding wrapper provided by functionless.
-At this time, Lambda Functions and DynamoDB Tables are supported.
+You must wrap your CDK L2 Constructs in the corresponding wrapper class provided by functionless.
+Currently, Lambda `Function` and DynamoDB `Table` are supported.

 **Function**

-The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature that controls how the Function can be called from within an AppsyncFunction.
+The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature that controls how it can be called from within an `AppsyncFunction`.

 ```ts
 import { aws_lambda } from "aws-cdk-lib";